mattia480/aircarft-clock-thermometer/README.md

 ### Code

-The project can be edited with [Visual Studio Code](https://code.visualstudio.com) with [PlatformIO](https://platformio.org) extension installed.
+The project can be edited with [Visual Studio Code](https://code.visualstudio.com) with [PlatformIO](https://platformio.org) extension installed

-The GUI is made with [SquareLine Studio](https://squareline.io)
+The GUI can be edited with [SquareLine Studio](https://squareline.io)

 This project depends on some standard libraries:
 - SPI @ 2.0.0